bclarkson-code/Tricycle/README.md

 attention = attention / self.divisor
 ```

-I'd strongly reccommend having a play around with the code here to get a feel
+I'd strongly recommend having a play around with the code here to get a feel
 for what these operations actually do.

 Next, we need to digress slightly into how we train the model.
 To get our